Church of God in Christ, Mennonite: Membership

-As with other Anabaptist churches, membership is through young child and adult believer’s baptism, by pouring water on the believer's head.
+Membership is through believer’s baptism, by pouring water on the believer's head after requesting to be baptized.
 Communion is only for members and held with bread and unfermented grape juice rather than wine.
-Excommunication from the Holdeman Mennonite church is the only accepted way to leave it.
-There are cases of membership annulment but they are rare.
+Excommunication from the Holdeman Mennonite church is the only accepted way to leave.
+There are cases of membership annulment, but they are rare.
 The Holdeman Mennonites practice shunning or avoidance toward former members by not eating at the same table with them, shaking hands with them, or having any business partnerships with them.

 Worship and service

 Congregations meet weekly on Sunday mornings for Sunday school and worship.
 Each congregation has its own schedule for other types of meetings, such as communion, teaching, fellowship, Bible study, and singing.
 Foot washing is practiced by ministers washing the men's feet, and the wives of ministers and/or deacons washing the women's feet.
 The kiss of peace is also practiced.

 Worship takes place in modest buildings that may contain air condition, carpet, and padded pews, but without any musical instruments.
 Singing is a cappella and in four-part harmony.
-Preaching tends to be topical, rather than exegetical.
+Preaching is from the Bible and guided by the Holy Spirit and the gospel doesn't require a seminary degree to comprehend and understand it.
 Most congregations also hold summer vacation Bible school classes during the summer school holidays.
 These are open to any children, member or non-member in their communities.

 Clothing and appearance

 Simplicity and modesty in clothing, personal possessions, and homes is held as an ideal.
-Plain dress is mandatory, which for women means a mid-length dress always with sleeves, and a head covering.
+Plain dress is mandatory, which for women means a mid-length dress, and a head covering.
 The headcovering for daily use is black and sits on the back of the head.
 A second black headscarf is required to be over the head when attending church.
 Men do not wear a necktie in formal dress and otherwise their appearance resembles the look of a typical American businessman or other conservative Mennonites, in that they are dressed in a modest way that does not reveal much skin.

 The men, "by order of creation" wear a beard out of "respect for God’s order".
 Believing a devotional head covering is Scripturally commanded (1 Corinthians 11:1-16) as "an outward sign of submission to God’s order," the women wear a devotional head covering "for prayer and as a sign of submission."
+Men don't wear a hat or head covering when praying because Christ is the head of man as God the Father is the head of Christ.